 Sep 18, 2020

 Thank you for sharing your story and your knowledge, Charles.
-And break a leg in Iowa, even if it means Cassie has to fly to the office when it finally reopens.
 We appreciate you.

 I cannot even begin to talk about the importance of #WhyApply Day without first acknowledging the widespread inequality in our country.
 As a Black man who grew up in Metro Detroit, I was but a mile away from both housing and educational opportunities far beyond and far “below” what I personally received.
 As a teen, I often took my educational access for granted and it was not until I entered the field of higher education that I understood how grand those very disparities were.
 Oftentimes these disparities were mere reflections of socioeconomic status.
 Which creates a very difficult cycle for many to escape.
 Socioeconomic status often equals access to quality education, and quality education often has an impact on a students’ long-term socioeconomic status.

 All this to say that #WhyApply Day is, in many ways, a call to break this very cycle.
 It is a push for students to apply to college and demystify the college search and application process.
 I do not know where I might be today if it was not for resources and efforts like #WhyApply Day.
 However, I do know that community efforts and the impact of folks both within and outside of school have gotten me where I am today.

 My parents, neither of which attended college themselves, were huge proponents of me doing so.
 This along with my own intrinsic motivation led me to apply to over 20 colleges and universities all across the country.
 The very thought of applying to so many schools did not even cross my mind until someone told me about the common application and how it could simplify the college application process significantly.
 Having the ability to apply to so many schools using one application was immensely helpful.